mrciolino/wiki-backup/timeline.md

   - The party is sent to investigate cult activity in the town of Demsford.
   - Bomb the Bear is killed by Rathwing.
   - Illiard is killed by Frederina for seemingly no reason.
   - The party is sent into the Alford castle vault to kill a dreaming beholder.
-Wrsthwing is summoner snd slain by Breezy-E.
+Wrathwing is summoned and slain by Breezy-E.
   - Drakham unleashes bone spiders, causing chaos in Alford.
   - Krorg organizes a pirate raid to plunder Alford; **[Altricia](/locations/altricia)** is founded from the ashes.
   - After celebrating a successful raid, the party splits off for 3 years.
 Os Vrintia is exiled to Gothriathon after Krorg puts the largest bounty in the world on his head after his seeming betrayal.